-PRACTICUM IN HUMAN SERVICES
+PRACTICUM IN HUMAN SERVICES Fall and Spring, 3 credit hours

-This practicum correlates with content taught

-in required courses in Psychology and Human Services.
-Students are assigned to field experience sites working under the direct supervision of a licensed Psychologist or Social Worker.
-This Practicum will provide students with the opportunity to put the knowledge and skills they have learned in the classroom and laboratory into practice in a human service setting.
-Students will not be directly involved in decisions regarding evaluations, diagnosis, and treatment planning as regulated by NYS Office of Professions Laws.
-Completion of 120 hours of field experience at an off campus site.
-Prerequisites/corequisites: Seminar in Human Services (HUSV 420).
+This practicum correlates with content taught in required courses in Psychology and Human Services and is usually taken the semester after HUSV 420 (Seminar in Human Services).
+Students obtain field practicum sites working under the direct supervision of direct care staff and supervisors.
+This practicum will provide students with the opportunity to put the knowledge and skills they have learned in the classroom and laboratory into practice in a human service setting.
+Students are required to complete a minimum of 120 hours of field experience.
+Students will not be directly involved in decisions regard-ing evaluations, diagnosis, and treatment planning as regulated by NYS Office of Professions Laws.
+Prerequisites: Seminar in Human Services (HUSV 420).